lsund/chessmovedb/README.md

 sbt run
 ```

-`chessmovedb-store` processses the downloaded games, and stores them in
+`chessmovedb-store` processes the downloaded games, and stores them in
 postgres.

 #### Shell 3